 - Garlic Herb Butter: Mix together.

-- Place onion, garlic and herbs in a heavy based oven proof skillet (or use a roasting pan).
+- Roasting bed: Place onion, garlic and herbs in a heavy based oven proof skillet (or use a roasting pan).

-- Slather: Spread a thin layer of butter on the underside of the beef (ie the bone side).
+- Slather 1: Spread a thin layer of butter on the underside of the beef (ie the bone side).
 Place beef on onion etc, butter side down.
-Spread most of the rest of the butter on the top and sides (reserve a bit for 1 baste).
+Spread about 2/3 of the butter on the top and sides (reserve some for Slather 2).

 - Hot oven: Roast 20 minutes.

 - Rest: Transfer beef to plate.
-Cover loosely with foil and rest for 20 - 30 minutes.
-Internal temperature will rise to 52°C/125°F (medium rare).
+Cover loosely with foil and rest for 20 – 30 minutes.
+Internal temperature will rise to 52°C/125°F (which is medium rare).

 Red Wine Sauce: